DesenTao/baty.net-hugo/content/micro/2018-06-12_jess-and-i-at-the-deck.md

 {{< figure src="/img/2018/2018-06-12_Jess-The-Deck.jpg" >}}

-Approaching the restaurant wasn't exactly encouraging but the other side was much better.
+Approaching the restaurant wasn't exactly encouraging but Jess and I thought the other side was much better.